10 March 2018

 For Dyken thy mayster is bought and solde.

 Jack of Norfolk commanded the vanguard of Richard’s archers that day, opposite my ancestor John de Vere, 13th Earl of Oxford, whose archers formed the Tudor vanguard.
 The story as I heard it when I was small is that Norfolk lost his helmet in an altercation with Oxford.
-Civil wars tend to amplify personal grudges, and a family feud over disputed inheritances had added to their animosity.
+Civil wars tend to amplify personal grudges, and a family feud over disputed inheritances added to their animosity.
 While helmetless, Norfolk took an Oxfordian archer’s arrow in the face, a mortal wound.

 Yet all this notwithstanding, he regarded more his oath, his honour, and promise made to King Richard; like a gentleman and a faithful subject to his prince [he] absented not himself from his master, but as he faithfully lived under him, so he manfully died with him, to his great fame and laud.

 For words about someone who died fighting for a reviled loser, published in a narrative with a hard slant toward the winner, that is high praise.